ValleyBell/SMPSPlay/Readme.txt

 - fully customizable SMPS commands and drums
 - many SMPS driver settings, incl.
 FM/PSG frequencies and modulation/volume envelope commands
 - separate SMPS settings for every file extention
-- support for a wide range of SMPS effects
+- support for a wide range of SMPS effects and commands
 - support for FM, PSG and DAC on the drum channel and mixed drums (FM/PSG is common)
 - global FM instrument tables
 - clean DAC playback, with frequencies based on Z80 cycle calculations